shubham4564/quiz-ai-web/README.md

 - One-sentence explanation of why the answer is correct

 ### AI Generation
-- Uses Google Gemini API with dynamic model discovery (prefers current Pro / Flash variants; falls back to stable known list if discovery fails)
+- Uses Google Gemini API with dynamic model discovery (prefers current Pro / Flash variants; falls back to a stable known list if discovery fails)
 - Analyzes PDF content intelligently
 - Generates diverse, non-overlapping questions (regeneration enforces novelty)
 - Automatically adds hints and explanations (or fills defaults)
 - Robust JSON handling: repairs malformed output, salvages valid objects, and supplements missing questions
 - Attempts supplemental batches until the exact requested count is reached; does not save partial sets
 - Automatically archives the successful set into a versioned list tied to the original PDF filename for iterative quiz builds.

+### Saved Quizzes
+- Each AI (or migrated legacy) quiz is stored as an immutable snapshot.
+- Naming: Base name comes from uploaded PDF filename (without extension) plus incrementing index.
+- Opening a saved quiz sets it as the active quiz (and loads into the quiz view).
+- Deleting affects only that snapshot; others remain intact.
+- Clearing all quiz data (Danger Zone) also clears the entire saved collection (undo available for the current session).

+### Quick Guide Toggle
+- Located at the top of the Home view.
+- Collapsible button shows/hides onboarding instructions.
+- Independent from the Manual Entry instructions toggle.

+### Data Persistence
+- `quizCollections`: Stores array of quiz snapshot metadata + questions + activeQuizId.
+- `quizData`: Current quiz questions loaded for play (mirrors active snapshot for compatibility).
+- `theme`: Stores selected theme (light / dark).
+- All data lives solely in `localStorage`; clearing browser data wipes it.

+### Footer Credit
+- A subtle fixed footer credit: “Made by SHjoshi”.
+- Non-interactive (can be turned into a link if needed).

 ### Score Display
 - Shows correct/incorrect count